owaspcornucopia/llm-companion-scenario-dotnet/README.md

 Run this project only with synthetic transactions in an isolated emulator.
 Do not connect it to a real bank, real credentials, or a production model.
-The comments are intentionally blunt and overconfident to help you, who are not reading every line of Java, understand why each insecure choice exists.
+The comments are intentionally blunt and overconfident to help you, who are not reading every line of code, understand why each insecure choice exists.

 ## License